techidaily/site-win11-tips/source/_posts/get-a-tidy-desktop-unnecessary-windows-software-list.md

  Those still on Windows 8.1 or (the unsupported) Windows 7 can click on the Start button and search for**Programs and Features** .
 This will open a similar list where you can review everything currently installed on your system and uninstall unneeded apps.

  Depending on the software, the app might uninstall immediately or require you to advance through some dialog boxes.
-See our[guide to uninstalling programs on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) for more info.
+See our [guide to uninstalling programs on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) for more info.

  Now, let's look at what apps you should uninstall from Windows—remove any of the below if they're on your system!